 There are two ways how marketers can drive actions on the Google Ads platform – either via Paid Search or Display.
 Cost Per Action for both for multiple business verticals look the following.
 No surprise that the Legal vertical features the highest rate – it costs $135 to generate a single action via search and $61 via display, the numbers align nicely with average hourly rates for legal services around the world.
 Cost Per Action rates for other categories are almost all within the same range from $30 t0 $70.

 Average Cost Per Action, by industry

-By now the initial focus of app marketers on the CPI (Cost-Per-Install) metric is shifted towards CPA (Cost-Per-Action).
-To make any app business sustainable it is paramount to be able to calculate its ROI, and to do that you need to know your costs of acquiring such actions as purchases and subscriptions.
-CPA rates for both purchase and subscription vary by industry and platform and the 2020 global pandemic has significantly changes the rates thanks to its huge influence on the global economy.
+By now the initial focus of app marketers on the CPI (Cost-Per-Install) metric is shifted toward CPA (Cost-Per-Action).
+To make any app business sustainable it is paramount to be able to calculate its ROI and to do that you need to know your costs of acquiring such actions as purchases and subscriptions.
+CPA rates for both purchase and subscription vary by industry and platform and the 2020 global pandemic has significantly changed the rates thanks to its huge influence on the global economy.